 Spongy Hydraulic Disc Brakes

 When your disc brakes get spongy, air or dirty hydraulic fluid may be the offender.
-The system is closed, but crud and air sneak inside via the brake pistons, moving the brakepads in and out against the rotor.
+The system is closed, but crud and air sneak inside via the brake pistons, moving the brakepads in and out against the disc rotor.

 Remove the pads and clean around the pistons with some cotton swabs dabbed in hydraulic oil.
 Brakes take either mineral or a DOT numbered oil and aren’t interchangeable.
 Make sure you have the right one.